Grantham Scholar Harry Wright on how refugee resilience at Za’atari is inspiring a new way of growing plants – in old mattresses.

 Well the ground is incredibly salty and has very low organic matter content, making it far from ideal for growing in.
 Those residents who were growing plants in pots had to wash the soil several times and use the precious little water they have for this (37 l per person per day).

-Working with several NGO’s in Za’atari as well as enthusiastic residents we were quickly able to repurpose old materials for the purpose of making hydroponics pots.
+Working with NGOs and enthusiastic residents we were quickly able to repurpose old materials for the purpose of making hydroponics pots.
 Yogurt tubs would be used as pots and old mattresses as the growing media.

 After introducing the basic principles of hydroponics at a workshop run with Za’atari residents, the attendees then eagerly set up production.

 People cut raw materials and passed them on.
 Others made up nutrient solutions.
 Finally another group planted seedlings and cuttings in the pots.
 Within an hour we had more than 30 pots.

 The willingness of the residents to learn and eagerness to put a plan into action was truly astounding.
 Smiles, jokes and laughs were had between the work.
 Many younger residents drop out of school to help bring an income to their household, yet their excitement about learning hadn’t subsided.

 It was incredible to see the resilience of the Za’atari residents, not allowing any situation to defeat them.
 Hopefully on our next trip, windowsills will be green with home hydroponic systems.